 A similar analogy works for other appetite suppressant supplements.
 Either they act directly on the body’s biochemical signaling mechanisms for food intake, or they act in the brain, changing the way you perceive your hunger levels and food intake.

+5-HPT is a powerful appetite suppressant as well.
 Take the example of 5-HTP: it’s a potent, biologically active chemical that serves as a precursor for a large number of neurotransmitters, the messengers in the brain that are at the core of all of your thoughts and feelings.
 A significant body of scientific research has connected 5-HTP with appetite control.

 A highly technical paper published in 2005 in the journal Current Drug Targets discusses the myriad role that 5-HTP plays in appetite control (3).